Jahia/provisioning-tutorials/01-personal-api-tokens/README.md

 ## What did we learn ?

-In this tutorial we used `docker run` with an environment variable to use an [provisioning script](./provisioning.yaml) stored externally.
+In this tutorial we used `docker run` with an environment variable pointing to a [provisioning script](./provisioning.yaml) stored externally.

 This [provisioning script](./provisioning.yaml) uses four different commands: